gbv/coli-conc-docker/README.md

 Now open Cocoda at http://localhost:30100/.
 On the top right, hover over "Account" and click on Login.
 In the popover, click on "Log in via <name of your provider>" and use the just created user to log in.
 Close the popover.
 Cocoda is now ready to be used.

+## Notes
+- If you change any of the ports (or use a proxy), you need to adjust the configuration files of Cocoda and jskos-server as well as the entry for login-server in the `docker-compose.yml` file.
+  - Examples on how to use it with a proxy will be added later.
+  - We will try to simplify this by using environment variables for the base URLs and ports for all services.
+For now, manual adjustment is necessary.
+- When changing the configuration of jskos-server or login-server, you need to restart those containers (e.g. by running `docker-compose restart jskos-server`).
+Cocoda requests the configuration file on startup, so you only need to reload the web page to apply the changes.
+- To update the containers, run `docker-compose pull; docker-compose up -d`.
+Note that it might make sense for you to pin the containers to their major version in `docker-compose.yml` to prevent issues when updating (e.g. by using `coliconc/cocoda:1`).
+If we are releasing a new major version, we will add instructions on how to upgrade your installation.

 ## Questions
 Docker support for our services is very young and you might run into issues when setting this up.
-Please create an issue in this repository for any general questions or issues.
+Please create an issue in this repository for any general questions or issues related to the Docker setup.
 If you think you have found a specific issue related to one of the tools, please open an issue in the respective repository.